EXPLAINER: 2023 tax credits for EVs will boost their appeal

 WHICH VEHICLES ARE ELIGIBLE?

 Because of the many remaining uncertainties, that’s not entirely clear.
-However, the Treasury Department released a list of vehicles that meet the requirements to claim the new clean vehicle tax credit beginning Jan.
-1.
+However, the Treasury Department released an initial list of vehicles that meet the requirements to claim the new clean vehicle tax credit beginning Jan.
+1, including models from Chrysler, Ford, Jeep, Lincoln, Nissan and Rivian.
+More vehicles will be added to the list in the weeks and months to come.

 General Motors and Tesla have the most EVs assembled in North America.
 Each also makes batteries in the U.S. But because of the requirements for where batteries, minerals and parts must be manufactured, it’s likely that buyers of those vehicles would initially receive only half the tax credit, $3,750.
 GM says its eligible EVs should qualify for the $3,750 credit by March, with the full credit available in 2025.